 The minimum ventilation requirements of Chapter 4 of the International Mechanical Code.

-Minimum flow rates required by applicable codes or standards for occupant health and safety.
+Any higher rate that can be demonstrated to reduce overall system annual energy use by offsetting reheat/recool energy losses through a reduction in outdoor air intake for the system, as approved by the code official.

+The airflow rate required to comply with applicable codes or accreditation standards, such as pressure relationships or minimum air change rates.

 Exception: The following define where individual zones or where entire air distribution systems are exempted from the requirement for VAV control:

-Reserved.

 Zones or supply air systems where at least 75 percent of the energy for reheating or for providing warm air in mixing systems is provided from a site-recovered or site-solar energy source.

 Zones where special humidity levels are required to satisfy process needs.